-Any cooking and eating utensils (e.g. sandwich makers, reusable water bottles) must be put away for the holiday and sold with your chametz.
-Certain utensils/dishes can be cleaned thoroughly and kosherized appropriately.
-Refrigerators should be wiped down.
+Preparing kitchens for cooking on Passover is beyond the scope of this note, though I would be glad to discuss it in person.
+Generally speaking, most of your cooking and eating utensils (e.g. sandwich makers, reusable water bottles) are chametz, and must be put away for the holiday and sold.
+Some utensils/dishes can be cleaned thoroughly and then kosherized.
+Refrigerators should be wiped clean.
+The procedure for koshering a microwave is at chabadwashu.org/1745.